wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Removed unnecessary spaces in css classes and fixed adding of spaces upon update

 = 1.2.0 =
 * Fixed an issue where the form could output a php error message under certain server configurations